davidadamojr/autodroid/README.md

-# Autodroid - Automatic Exploration-Based Testing for Android Applications
+# Autodroid - Automatic Exploration of GUI-based Android Applications

 Only works on Linux systems.